urob/zmk-config/readme.md

   directly related to the tapping-term.
 But regardless of its length, most people still find it noticable and disruptive.

-[^4]: E.g, if your WPM is 60 or larger, then the default of 175ms (=10500/60)
+[^4]: E.g, if your WPM is 70 or larger, then the default of 150ms (=10500/70)
     should work well.
 The rule of thumb is based on an average character length of 4.7 for English words.
 Taking into account 1 extra tap for `space`, this yields a minimum `global-quick-tap-ms` of (60 * 1000) / (5.7 * x) ≈ 10500 / x milliseconds.
-In practice, the rule of thumb tends to be on the safe side, as home row taps tend to be faster than average.
+The approximation errs on the safe side, as in practice home row taps tend to be faster than average.